sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Abstract-Algebra.rst

     sage: F
     Finite Field in a of size 3^4

-The generator satisfies a Conway polynomial, by default \- or the polynomial can be specified.
+The generator satisfies a Conway polynomial, by default, or the polynomial can be specified.

 ::